-If you have been prescribed the drug Ambien, it is very important to understand the effects of mixing it with alcohol.
+If you have been prescribed the drug Ambien, it is very important to understand the effects of mixing it with Alcohol.
 You have to be aware of the dangers and risks that this combination can have, particularly in terms of what will happen to your body.
-Some people become addicted to Ambien and alcohol, which can make it particularly difficult for them not to mix these two.
+Some people become addicted to Ambien and Alcohol, which can make it particularly difficult for them not to mix these two.
 However, help is out there for those who have addiction problems.

 The drug Ambien is a sedative prescribed to those who struggle to fall asleep.
 Zolpidem is the active ingredient within Ambien that acts as a depressant to the central nervous system by slowing down brain activity.
 Ambien comes in two forms, one being extended-release, and the other immediate-release.
 Since its development, doctors have seen a notable decline in the abuse of the prescribed pharmaceuticals traditionally used to treat insomnia.

 According to the National Institute on Drug Abuse, Zolpidem acts similar to Benzodiazepines, such as Xanax.
-Zoplidem is made with a different molecular structure aimed to decrease the chances for anyone to develop a physical addiction to it.
+Zolpidem is made with a different molecular structure aimed to decrease the chances for anyone to develop a physical addiction to it.
 The DEA states that Zolpidem has a low dependency potential so long as it is used according to the prescribed methods.
 This is also where the problem lies, though.

-People who take Ambien according to prescribed methods are well aware not to mix it with alcohol.
+People who take Ambien according to prescribed methods are well aware not to mix it with Alcohol.
 However, many people who already have a problem with their drinking refuse to inform their prescribing doctor.
-Mixing Ambien with alcohol is cause for significant concern.
+Mixing Ambien with Alcohol is cause for significant concern.
 Each drug is designed to slow down the activity of the body’s central nervous system.
 Taken together will have a profound impact on a range of different bodily systems and major organs.

 Research has shown that around 30 percent of women in this country use at least one sleeping pill per week.
 However, very little data exists on the effects of combinations with sleeping pills.
 From a clinical perspective, it is likely that women will take combine it with other drugs as well.
 Unfortunately, researchers continue to study the effects at just one drug at a time, which means there are not many studies available yet on how different drugs and substances affect Ambien.